Dramma giocoso in two acts

 Premiere of Wolfgang Amadeus Mozart's "Così fan tutte" on January 31, 1993 in the Cuvilliés-Theater

-Ivor Bolton studierte an der Cambridge University, am Royal College of Music und am National Opera Studio in London.
-Anschließend war er Musikdirektor der English Touring Opera, der Glyndebourne Touring Opera und Chefdirigent des Scottish Chamber Orchestra.
-Gastdirigate führten ihn u. a. nach Wien, Zürich, Frankfurt, Paris, London, New York, Amsterdam, Dresden, Leipzig, San Francisco, Buenos Aires und Barcelona sowie zu den Festspielen in Glyndebourne, Aix-en-Provence und seit 2000 jährlich nach Salzburg.
-2004 wurde er Chefdirigent des Mozarteum-Orchesters Salzburg.
-Seit dessen Gründung im Jahr 2012 ist er musikalischer Leiter des Dresdner Festspielorchesters, seit 2015 außerdem Musikdirektor am Teatro Real in Madrid.
-(Stand: 2017)
+Ivor Bolton studierte am Royal College of Music und am National Opera Studio in London.
+Anschließend war er Musikdirektor der English Touring Opera, der Glyndebourne Touring Opera und des Scottish Chamber Orchestra.
+Gastdirigate führten ihn u. a. nach Wien, Zürich, Frankfurt, Paris, London, New York, Amsterdam, Dresden, Leipzig und Barcelona sowie zu den Festspielen in Glyndebourne, Aix-en-Provence und seit 2000 jährlich nach Salzburg.
+Von 2004 bis 2016 war er Chefdirigent des Mozarteum-Orchesters Salzburg.
+Im Moment ist er musikalischer Leiter des Dresdner Festspielorchesters, seit 2015 außerdem Musikdirektor am Teatro Real in Madrid und seit 2016 Chefdirigent des Sinfonieorchesters Basel.
+(Stand: 2018)